sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 04-01-2017

+- https://github.com/stevennL/Snake AI of snake game, fill the screen!
+- http://www.nature.com/news/google-reveals-secret-test-of-ai-bot-to-beat-top-go-players-1.21253 Google put AlphaGo into the online tournament of Go and beat'em all
+- https://www.youtube.com/watch?v=LBJPIgNXUDI Let artist draw into an infinite space using VR.
+Quite impressive.
+- https://blog.medium.com/renewing-mediums-focus-98f374a960be Medium is firing 1/3 of its people.
+It will try to "define a new model for writers and creators to be rewarded, based on the value they’re creating for people"
+- https://github.com/cDima/Aerial Apple TV's screensavers on Windows, awesomely great.
+And the other repo for macs: https://github.com/JohnCoates/Aerial.
+I put both :)

 # 03-01-2017

 - http://www.madhur.co.in/blog/2016/12/25/batch-api-framework-nodejs.html Batch API calls in nodejs.